Statistics Explained

 Responsible consumption and production in the EU: overview and key trends

 Consumption and production patterns have wide environmental and social impacts.
-Monitoring SDG 12 in an EU context focuses on developments in the areas of decoupling environmental pressures from economic growth, the green economy, and waste generation and management.
+Monitoring SDG 12 in an EU context focuses on developments in the areas of consumption patterns, the green economy, and waste generation and management.
 Overall, the EU’s progress towards this goal over the five-year period assessed has been mixed.
-While consumption of raw materials and energy productivity have shown positive developments, consumption of hazardous chemicals has increased.
-The picture is also mixed in the area of waste generation, where circular use of materials is not growing fast enough to meet the target, despite reduced waste generation.
+While consumption of hazardous chemicals and energy productivity have shown positive developments, the EU’s material footprint has increased, and the EU’s consumption footprint continues to considerably transgress several planetary boundaries.
+The picture is also mixed on waste, as circular use of materials is not growing fast enough to meet the target, while waste generation has slightly reduced.
 On a positive note, the value added from the environmental goods and services sector has been growing.

-The EU’s material footprint had been growing between 2013 and 2019, before falling by 5.6 % in 2020 compared with the previous year.
-In absolute terms, final users in the EU consumed 6.11 billion tonnes of raw material (in raw material equivalents) in 2020, which translates into a per-capita material footprint of 13.7 tonnes.
-The most recent drop in the material footprint is likely to be the result of reduced economic activity during the pandemic and has led to the lowest RMC value recorded for past two decades.
-Nevertheless, the significant increase in the EU’s material consumption up to 2019 suggests further efforts might be required to meet the objectives of the European Green Deal, which calls for a reduction in environmental pressures alongside economic growth (also see the article on spillover effects).
+The EU’s material footprint had been growing between 2000 and 2008, before it was halted by the effects of the financial crisis.
+As the economy recovered, the raw material consumption of the EU inhabitants started growing again, increasing by 7.4 % since 2013.
+A pandemic-related drop in 2020 did not reverse the growing trend, and in absolute terms, final users in the EU consumed 6.67 billion tonnes of raw material (in raw material equivalents) in 2022, which translates into a per-capita material footprint of 14.9 tonnes.
+The increase in the EU’s material consumption over the past decade suggests further efforts might be required to meet the objectives of the European Green Deal, which calls for a reduction in environmental pressures alongside economic growth (also see the article on spillover effects).

 More than half of fossil energy carriers and metal ores used in the EU are imported

-The EU’s self-sufficiency is especially relevant for critical raw materials (CRMs), which refer to raw materials that are of high importance to the EU economy combined with a high risk associated with their supply.
+The EU’s self-sufficiency is especially relevant for critical raw materials (CRMs), which are raw materials of high importance to the EU economy and with a high supply risk.
 To address the challenge of ensuring reliable and unhindered access to certain raw materials, the European Commission presents a list of critical raw materials that is reviewed every three years.
 The CRM list from 2023 contains 34 materials; data on the EU’s self-sufficiency are available for eight of them.
-They show that the EU’s self-sufficiency was highest for copper (62.3 % in 2018), lithium (30.1 %), fluorspar (29.0 %) and aluminium (9.8 %).
-However, the EU economy was (almost) completely dependent on imports for borate (0.0 % self-sufficiency), cobalt (2.6 %), natural graphite (0.3 %) and tantalum (0.0 %) [3].
+They show that in 2022, the EU’s self-sufficiency was highest for vanadium (100 %), copper (52 %) and fluorspar (40 %).
+However, the EU economy was (almost) completely dependent on imports for borate (0 % self-sufficiency), cobalt (1 %) and tantalum (1 %) [3].
 To ensure access to a secure and sustainable supply of the critical raw materials needed for the EU to meet its 2030 climate and digital objectives, the Commission has proposed a Critical Raw Materials (CRM) Act.
 This would set benchmarks for domestic capacities, such as for extraction or recycling, to be met by 2030.

 Resource and energy productivity have increased in the EU over the five-year period assessed

-Resource productivity [4] monitors how much output an economy produces per unit of used materials and can provide insights into whether decoupling between the use of natural resources and economic growth is taking place.
+Resource productivity [4] monitors how much output an economy produces per unit of materials used and can provide insights into whether decoupling between the use of natural resources and economic growth is taking place.
 It is measured as the ratio of gross domestic product (GDP) to domestic material consumption (DMC).
-Between 2016 and 2021, the EU economy (in terms of GDP) grew by 6.3 %, while DMC grew at a slower pace, by 4.5 % over the same period.
-This resulted in a 1.4 % increase in the EU’s resource productivity, from EUR 2.06 per kg of DMC in 2016 to EUR 2.09 per kg in 2021 [5].
+Between 2017 and 2022, the EU economy (in terms of GDP) grew by 7.5 %, while DMC grew at a slower pace, by 3.0 % over the same period.
+This resulted in a 4.0 % increase in the EU’s resource productivity, from EUR 2.04 per kg of DMC in 2017 to EUR 2.13 per kg in 2022 [5].

-Similar to resource productivity, energy productivity [6] measures economic output (in terms of GDP) per unit of energy used.
+Like resource productivity, energy productivity [6] measures economic output (in terms of GDP) per unit of energy used.
 Observed trends for energy productivity are stronger than for resource productivity, due to larger decreases in energy consumption than in material use.
-Between 2016 and 2021, the EU increased its energy productivity by 9.1 %, from EUR 7.8 per kg of oil equivalent (kgoe) to 8.5 EUR per kgoe.
-Over the same period, economic growth of 6.3 % in the EU was accompanied by a reduction in gross available energy (GAE) of 2.6 % [7].
-However, energy productivity decreased by 0.7 % in 2021 compared with the previous year, due to an increase in GAE.
+Between 2017 and 2022, the EU increased its energy productivity by 17.8 %, from EUR 7.9 per kg of oil equivalent (kgoe) to 9.3 EUR per kgoe.
+Over the same period, economic growth of 7.5 % in the EU was accompanied by an 8.8 % reduction in gross available energy (GAE) [7].
+A particularly strong growth in the EU’s energy productivity, by 8.4 % on the previous year, occurred in 2022 due to the 3.4 % increase in GDP and a simultaneous 4.5 % reduction in GAE.

 Most everyday products used by businesses and consumers are produced with the help of chemicals.
-This makes them a significant contributor to the EU economy, with chemical sales worth EUR 594 billion in 2021 [8].
+This makes them a significant contributor to the EU economy, with chemical sales worth EUR 760 billion in 2022 [8].
 The consumption of chemicals provides benefits to society but can also entail environmental and health risks.
-The level of risk depends on both the hazard presented by the chemicals and exposure to them.
+The level of risk depends on both the hazardous properties of chemicals and the exposure to them.
 Tracking the consumption volumes of industrial (manufactured) chemicals that are hazardous to human and environmental health is, therefore, used as a proxy for human exposure [9].

-Average CO2 emissions from new car fleets have fallen over the past decade
+Average CO2 emissions per km from new car fleets have fallen since 2017

-Replacing conventional cars with zero emission vehicles will be a crucial step towards achieving the EU’s greenhouse gas emission reduction targets, as set out in the European Climate Law and the EU’s 2030 Climate Target Plan, and towards climate neutrality by 2050.
-According to data from the European Alternative Fuels Observatory and statistics from Member States, the share of zero-emission vehicles (including both battery electric vehicles and hydrogen vehicles) in newly registered passenger cars in the EU rose from 0.5 % in 2016 to 9.4 % in 2021.
-Preliminary data for 2022 show further growth to about 12 %.
-However, the share differs considerably between European countries.
-Within the EU, the Netherlands reported the highest share with 19.8 % in 2021, followed by Sweden with 19.0 % and Austria with 13.9 %.
-In contrast, zero-emission vehicles accounted for less than 1 % of newly registered passenger cars in Bulgaria and Cyprus [10].
+Accelerating the market uptake of new zero emission vehicles is a crucial step towards achieving the CO2 emission targets for new vehicles.
+In the EU, the share of zero-emission vehicles (including battery and fuel cell electric cars as well as hydrogen cars) in newly registered cars rose from 0.7 % in 2017 to 12.1 % in 2022.
+However, the share differs considerably between countries.
+Sweden reported the highest share with 32.9 % in 2022, followed by the Netherlands with 23.5 % and Denmark with 20.6 %.
+In contrast, zero-emission vehicles only accounted for around 2 % of newly registered passenger cars in Czechia and Slovakia [13].

 Green economy

-Another way to help decouple environmental impacts from economic growth is to increase the share of the green economy.
-The environmental goods and services sector (EGSS) is the part of the economy that produces the goods and services used in environmental protection and resource management activities.
+An economy is green when it is resource efficient, low in carbon emissions and socially just, contributing to the achievement of good life for all on a healthy planet.
+The EU is promoting the green economy through various policies such as the European Green Deal.
+The environmental goods and services sector (EGSS) produces the goods and services used in environmental protection and resource management activities, and thus helps to green the economy.
 Such goods and services can include, for example, products to prevent, measure, control, limit, minimise or correct environmental damage and resource depletion.
-Increasing the market share of green technologies in the EU can also have important socio-economic benefits in terms of value added and employment [11].
+Increasing the market share of green technologies in the EU can also have important socio-economic benefits in terms of value added and employment [14].

-The increase in the value added of the environmental goods and services sector has outpaced overall economic growth
+The environmental goods and services sector has grown faster than the overall economy

-The gross value added in the EGSS in the EU has grown by 68.6 % over the 15-year period assessed, from EUR 178.0 billion in 2005 to EUR 300.1 billion in 2020.
-Growth in the renewable energy and energy efficiency sectors, along with increased spending on green infrastructure, are among the main drivers of this development [12].
-In relation to the whole economy, the EGSS grew — in gross value added terms — from 1.7 % of GDP in 2005 to 2.5 % in 2020.
+The gross value added in the EGSS in the EU has grown by 64.4 % over the 15-year period assessed, from EUR 193.0 billion in 2006 to EUR 317.3 billion in 2021 (all numbers here are given in 2010 chain-linked prices).
+Growth in the renewable energy and energy efficiency sectors, along with increased spending on green infrastructure, are among the main drivers of this development [15].
+In relation to the whole economy, the EGSS grew — in gross value added terms — from 1.8 % of GDP in 2006 to 2.5 % in 2021.
 This indicates the sector grew disproportionally faster than other economic sectors.
-Notably, the sector's gross value added continued to grow in 2020, by 1.9 %, when the EU’s GDP fell by 5.6 % as a result of the COVID-19 pandemic.
-Employment (in full-time equivalent) in the sector has also increased, by 47.5 %, since 2005.
-In 2020, the sector provided around 5 million full-time equivalent jobs throughout the EU [13].
+Notably, the sector's gross value added continued to grow in 2020 compared with the previous year, by 2.0 %, when the EU’s GDP fell by 5.6 % as a result of the COVID-19 pandemic [16].
+Employment in the sector has also increased, in terms of full-time equivalent), by 42.2 % since 2006.
+In 2021, the sector provided 5.2 million full-time equivalent jobs throughout the EU [17].

 Waste generation and management

-Production and consumption patterns characterised by products being made, used and disposed of at an ever-faster rate are not sustainable.
+Production and consumption patterns characterised by products being made, used and then disposed of are not sustainable.
 Therefore, the EU aims to move towards a circular economy where materials and resources are kept in the economy for as long as possible (through repair, recycling and reuse) and waste is minimised or even prevented.
 Because waste contains resources, recycling can put these materials back into the economy and ensure they are used again to preserve the value embedded within them.

 Waste generation has fallen, but the EU is not on-track to meet its circular material use goal

-In 2020, 2.2 billion tonnes of waste were generated in the EU by all economic activities and households, corresponding to 4 813 kilograms (kg) of waste per inhabitant.
-Almost two-thirds (64.0 % or 3.1 tonnes per inhabitant) of this waste was major mineral waste, including dredging spoils and contaminated soils that are mainly created in the mining and construction sectors.
+In 2020, 2.2 billion tonnes of waste were generated in the EU by all economic activities and households, corresponding to 4 815 kilograms (kg) of waste per inhabitant.
+Almost two-thirds (64.0 % or 3.1 tonnes per inhabitant) of this waste was major mineral waste, including dredging spoils and contaminated soils that are mainly created in the mining and construction sectors [18].
 Of the total waste, 4.4 % was hazardous to health or the environment, corresponding to 214 kg per resident in 2020.
-Overall, the amount of waste generated in the EU fell by 4.7 % between 2016 and 2020, likely as a result of the pandemic-related economic slowdown in 2020.
+The total amount of waste generated in the EU fell by 4.6 % between 2016 and 2020, likely as a result of the pandemic-related economic slowdown in 2020.
+This translates into a 5.1 % reduction of waste generated per EU inhabitant between 2016 and 2020.

-When not managed sustainably, all of this waste has a huge impact on the environment, causing pollution and greenhouse gas emissions, and significant losses of materials [15].
-Recycling waste and feeding it back into the economy as secondary raw materials is crucial for reducing the EU’s demand for primary raw materials and relies heavily on improved waste management systems [16].
-Between 2006 and 2021, the EU circular material use (CMU) rate — the share of used materials derived from collected waste — increased from 9.1 % to 11.7 %.
-Since 2019, however, the CMU rate has fallen by 0.3 percentage points, meaning the EU will need to make stronger progress in the next few years to meet its goal of 23.4 % of the materials it uses coming from collected waste by 2030.
+When not managed sustainably, all of this waste has a huge impact on the environment, causing pollution and greenhouse gas emissions, and significantly lowering the efficiency materials use [20].
+Recycling waste and feeding it back into the economy as secondary raw materials is crucial for reducing the EU’s demand for primary raw materials and relies heavily on improved waste management systems [21].
+Between 2007 and 2022, the EU circular material use (CMU) rate — the share of used materials derived from collected waste — increased from 8.9 % to 11.5 %.
+Since 2016, however, the CMU rate has stagnated at between 11.3 % and 11.6 %, meaning the EU will need to make stronger progress in the next few years to meet its goal of doubling the materials it uses from collected waste by 2030 to 23.2 %.

-Data for the recycling of waste excluding major mineral wastes show that 58 % of EU waste was recycled in 2020 [17].
-The difference between this relatively high end-of-life recycling rate and the CMU rate (11.7 % in 2021) may seem surprising.
-However, the comparatively low degree of circularity in the EU can be attributed to two structural barriers.
+Data for the recycling of waste excluding major mineral wastes show that 58 % of EU waste was recycled in 2020 [22].
+The difference between this relatively high end-of-life recycling rate and the CMU rate (11.5 % in 2022) may seem surprising.
+However, the comparatively low degree of circularity in the EU can be attributed to three structural barriers.
 First, a large fraction of the materials extracted, in particular minerals, is used to build and maintain buildings, infrastructure and other long-life goods and is not readily available for recycling.
 The second barrier is the large amount of materials used to generate energy.
-For these materials, in particular for fossil fuels, closing the loop is hardly possible and the high share of these materials keeps the degree of circularity low [18].
+For these materials, in particular for fossil fuels, closing the loop is hardly possible and the high share of these materials keeps the degree of circularity low [23].
+Another barrier is that in many cases, despite the relatively high recycling rate, secondary (recycled) raw materials often are not of sufficient quality to be used in new products (for example, in construction products, packaging or transport) and therefore lack market demand.
+In other words, there is a gap between the supply of recycled materials and demand for quality secondary material as input.

 Material footprint

-The long-term evaluation of the indicator for material footprint for the period from 2005 to 2020 shows significant progress towards the SD objectives.
-The short-term evaluation for the period 2015 to 2020 shows moderate progress towards the SD objectives.
+The long-term evaluation of the indicator for material footprint for the period from 2007 to 2022 shows significant progress towards the SD objectives.
+The short-term evaluation for the period 2017 to 2022 shows moderate movement away from SD objectives.

 A vertical stacked bar chart with a line showing raw material consumption in billion tonnes, by material in the EU, from 2000 to 2022.
 The bars represent the non-metallic minerals, biomass, fossil energy carriers, and metal ores; the line represents the total raw material consumption.